sentairanger/Flask-Dual-Robot/README.md

 ## Update

 I added a `dualpwmtouch` directory so that touch support is available for touch devices.
 This replaces the mouseup and mousedown commands with touchstart and touchend.

+I added a `dualpwmtouch_debug` and `dualpwm_docker` directory for debugging and for docker.

+## Running the Project with Docker

+To run this project with docker follow this [link](https://docs.docker.com/get-docker/).
+Follow the instructions for Windows, Mac or Linux.
+Then once you do that you want to go to the `dualpwm_docker` directory and prepare to build the docker image.
+Follow these instructions closely:

+* First build with `docker build -t python-dualrobot .`.
+The dot is needed to build on that directory.
+* Check to see if it's created with `docker images`.
+It should be listed there.
+* Then run with `docker -d -p 5000:5000 python-dualrobot`.
+Check it's running with `docker ps`.
+Go to `127.0.0.1:5000` to check it runs correctly.

+If you want to push and tag this docker image, you'll need a dockerhub account.